Parking ticket tips are like get out of jail free cards

 In the case of a commercial vehicle

-It is a good thing to remember you are not required to pay the tow operator a release fee in cash at the time of un-hooking.
-The rules require you to execute an agreement to pay within 30 days!
+Most importantly, a tow operator cannot ask you to pay a release fee in cash at the time of un-hooking.
+The rules require you to execute an agreement to pay within 30 days!?